The Bantam Tools desktop milling machine is a 3-axis CNC mill primarily intended for product designers, educators, and hobbyists.

 The plastic side panel is a bit disappointing however it doesn't have any bearing on the performance of this machine.

-Transparent windows and door give you 180° viewability while using the mill.
+Transparent windows and a door give you 180° viewability while using the mill.

 Further, the polycarbonate loading door swings up and down and is supported by two magnetic locks.